edsl/endefensadelsl.org/HarmonyHarmful.md

 requiring that were noble, it introduces a bundle of extra permissions that can be passed along to other entities.

-Además, aún cuando los desarrolladores individuales aún retiene sus copyrights, los CLAs del Proyecto Armonía garantizan muchos derechos y permisos transferibles al receptor del CLA (otra vez, usualmente a una compañía).
+Además, aún cuando los desarrolladores individuales retienen sus copyrights, los CLAs del Proyecto Armonía garantizan muchos derechos y permisos transferibles al receptor del CLA (otra vez, usualmente a una compañía).
 Aún /si/ las razones para requerirlos fuesen nobles, introducen un manojo de